lammps/lammps/doc/src/dump_image.rst

-If *atom* is specified for the *width* value, then each bond will be drawn with a width corresponding to the minimum diameter of the 2 atoms in the bond.
+If *atom* is specified for the *width* value, then each bond will be drawn with a width corresponding to the minimum diameter of the two atoms in the bond.

 If *type* is specified for the *width* value then the diameter of each bond is determined by its bond type.
 By default all types have